-In connection with the quarterly report of Airgain, Inc. (the "Company") on Form 10-Q for the quarter ended June 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jacob Suen, certify, pursuant to 18 U.S.C.
+In connection with the quarterly report of Airgain, Inc. (the "Company") on Form 10-Q for the quarter ended September 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jacob Suen, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Date: November 14, 2022 /s/ Jacob Suen

-Date: August 11, 2022
+Jacob Suen

-/s/ Jacob Suen
+President and Chief Executive Officer

-Jacob Suen President and Chief Executive Officer (principal executive officer and principal financial officer)
+(principal executive officer)